astropy/astropy-APEs/APE14.rst

             """
-            A dictionary with each key being a string key from ``world_axis_object_components``, and each value being a tuple with two elements:
+            A dictionary with each key being a string key from ``world_axis_object_components``, and each value being a tuple with two or three elements:

             * The first element of the tuple must be a string specifying the fully-qualified name of a class, which will specify the actual Python object to be created.

+            * The second element, which is optional, should be a tuple specifying the positional arguments required to initialize the class.
+If ``world_axis_object_components`` specifies that the world coordinates should be passed as a positional argument, this this tuple should include ``None`` placeholders for the world coordinates.
+This tuple only needs to be specified if there are additional positional arguments.

-            * The second tuple element must be a dictionary with the keyword arguments required to initialize the class.
+            * The last tuple element must be a dictionary with the keyword arguments required to initialize the class.

             See below for an example of this property.
 Note that we don't require the classes to be Astropy classes since there is no